ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 - `Literal`s provide a quick and easy way to inform static type checkers without extra runtime behavior.
 - `Enum`s add clarity and runtime functionality at the cost of a little extra complexity.
-- `Set`s work well if your validation is purely runtime-oriented and you don’t need the additional benefits of static type restrictions.
+- `Set`s work well if your validation is purely runtime-oriented, and you don’t need the additional benefits of static type restrictions.

 Choosing between them depends on whether you prioritize compile-time type checking and better IDE support (favoring `Literal`s or `Enum`s) or need flexible, dynamic validation (favoring `set`s).